 Shining a light on matters of the heart

 Another good reason for do-it-yourself blood pressure checks is something known as 'white-coat hypertension'.
-Does the thought of visiting your doctor turn you to jelly?
-You might get an increased reading that is more due to nerves than high blood pressure.
+Does the thought of visiting your doctor turn your legs to jelly?
+Then your high blood pressure reading may have more due to nerves than any underlying medical condition.
 Monitoring your blood pressure when you are relaxed at home could give a more accurate result.

 But of course accuracy also comes down to the machine.
-In our test of blood pressure monitors, accuracy ranged from just okay to excellent.
+In our blood pressure monitor test, we found accuracy ranged from just okay to excellent.

 - Automatic models inflate the cuff automatically.
-They tend to work better than manual monitors, but there are some exceptions.
-In our test of blood pressure monitors, we didn't find much difference in accuracy between upper arm and wrist models.
+They work at the push of a button, and tend to perform better than manual monitors, but there are some exceptions.

 - Manual models require you to inflate the cuff yourself by pumping a bulb.
 Unfortunately, this does not count as exercise.